University of Wisconsin Stout | Wisconsin's Polytechnic University

 The Involvement and Leadership Center, located in the Memorial Student Center, fosters a supportive environment that encourages and challenges students to become fully engaged in and enjoy campus life, to seek learning outside of the classroom and to prepare themselves as contributing citizens.

 Student Organizations You may choose from approximately 120 student organizations and a myriad of activities on campus, in areas as diverse as music, service, journalism, religion and politics.
 Student organizations help students continually develop their skills interests.
-Learn more about student organizations online.
+A list of student organizations is online at studentorgs.uwstout.edu.

-Stoutreach and ULEaD provide significant learning experiences for students through meaningful service and leadership activities that benefit our community.
-Learn more online at www.uwstout.edu/studentcenter/getinvolved.
+Involvement and Leadership provides significant learning experiences for students through meaningful service and leadership activities that benefit our community.
+Learn more online at www.uwstout.edu/involvement/.

 Intramural Sports will let you exercise your competitive spirit.
 Join a team or create your own and challenge the rest of the university in the sport you love most.
 Organized leagues with tournament play and officiating allows for an exciting athletic environment.